Last updated 9 June 2020

 The White Temple

-To access the main temple you must walk along the bridge passing the macabre hands reaching out from the ground (symbolising hell.)
+There are symbolic reminders everywhere.
+To reach the main temple you must pass a bridge where hundreds of macabre hands reach out from the ground (symbolising hell.)

-Inside the main hall (where photos are not allowed) the walls are painted with modern-day icons including Superman, Spiderman, The Matrix characters, Darth Vadar, intermingling with flames, his message: everyone goes to hell despite their superpowers.
-He painted the Superheroes to show there are no heroes in our world.
+Inside the main hall (where photos are not allowed) the walls are painted with modern-day icons including Superman, Spiderman, The Matrix characters and Darth Vadar intermingling with flames.
+Ajaran’s message: everyone goes to hell despite their superpowers.
+Ajarn painted Superheroes to show there are no heroes in our world.

 Take your time to observe the images and absorb the message of peace and happiness that lie behind them before leaving the temple.
 Wander around the gardens, to observe more absurd ideas from the artist.
 Vicky our tour guide points out the “most beautiful” toilet in Thailand.
-An over the top gold building, I initially thought may have been another temple, edged by manicured gardens.
-Can’t turn down the chance to try the “golden toilet” pristinely clean and free!
+An ornate gold building, framed by manicured gardens, I initially thought this may have been another temple.
+I can’t turn down the chance to try the “golden toilet.”
+And I can tell you, it’s pristinely clean and free!

 The White Temple is open every day from 6:30 am to 18:-00.
-50 Baht entry fee, And remember, because it is a temple, wear something that respectfully covers your shoulders and knees.
+50 Baht entry fee, And because it is a temple, remember to wear something that respectfully covers your shoulders and knees.

 Location: off Highway 1 (Phahonyothin road) Lahaul-Spiti Pa-or Donchai District